peterkuma/ml-clouds-2021/README.md

 They have to be converted to daily mean files with cdo and stored in `input/era5`.

+The data should be resampled to 2.5° resolution in the same way as the CMIP data (see above).

 ### MERRA-2

 The M2T1NXRAD MERRA-2 product can be downloaded from [NASA EarthData](https://disc.gsfc.nasa.gov/datasets?project=MERRA-2).
 Daily means can be downloaded with the GES DISC Subsetter.
 They have to be stored in `input/merra-2`.

+The data should be resampled to 2.5° resolution in the same way as the CMIP data (see above).

 ### Global mean near-surface temperature